OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 Power consumption is 21 mW while profiling.
 The sampling speed is set by the user, typically to 2 Hz.

-Seabird provided CTD SBE41-sensor accuracy ratings: Conductivity: +- 0.0003 S/m over a range of 0 to 7 S/m; Temperature:  +- 0.002oC over a range of -5 - 45oC and Pressure:  +- 2 dbar over a range of 0-2000 m (datasheet_sbe41-1.pdf).
+Seabird provided CTD SBE41-sensor accuracy ratings: Conductivity: &pm 0.0003 S/m over a range of 0 to 7 S/m; Temperature:  &pm 0.002<sup>o</sup>C over a range of -5 - 45<sup>o</sup>C and Pressure:  &pm 2 dbar over a range of 0-2000 m (datasheet_sbe41-1.pdf).

 - insert image "Fig x: CT-Sail with metal housing, thermistor located beneath the salinity sensor.
 (Isabelle Giddy)" add arrows!